 We are each born.
 We each die.

 The denial of death creates an incredible lack of perspective -- and focus.
-If we are willing, instead, to fast-forward ahead to see that the screen inevitably reads THE END, we can then decide whether we are playing the current scene in a way that makes any sense at all.
-IMHO, a lot of mindless activity, pettiness, and unnecessary foofaraw would dissolve immediately if the Big Picture were brought into view.
+If we are willing, instead, to fast-forward ahead to see that the screen inevitably reads THE END, we can then decide whether we are playing the current scene in a way that makes any sense.
+A lot of senseless activity, discord, and pettiness dissolves immediately when the Big Picture is brought into view.

-In the Buddhist tradition, the inevitability of Death is seen as a fundamental truth that, once faced, enlarges and deepens our motivation and capacity to realize our True Nature.
-Reminders are widespread among the chants and teachings of the various schools.
+In the Buddhist tradition, the inevitability of Death is seen as a fundamental truth to be contemplated deeply -- and regularly remembered.
+When this aspect of the human condition is faced squarely, our ability to appreciate the preciousness of life deepens, and our motivation to realize our True Nature heightens.
+Reminders of Death are widespread among the teachings, practices, and chants of all the Buddhist traditions.